-If you’re getting ready to graduate and you’ve taken out a student loan (or several), it’s time to start thinking about paying them back.
-Here’s everything you need to know about grace periods, payment schedules, and more for both federal and private loans.
+If you are preparing to graduate and have taken out student loans, it is time to start thinking about paying them back!
+Here is everything you need to know about grace periods, payment schedules, and more, for both federal and private loans.

 What is a Loan Servicer?

 What does this mean for you?
-You’ll have a loan servicer sending you bills, collecting your payments, and most importantly, there to answer any questions you might have.
+You will have a specific loan servicer (or company) assigned to each loan you borrow who will send you bills, collect your payments, answer questions and most importantly, help you navigate repayment options!

 Having Trouble with Your Payments?

-If you have too much debt, you’ve lost your job, you’re moving across the country, or you have an unexpected expense that wipes out your savings, contact your loan servicer(s) right away.
+If your payments are too high, you have lost your job or have unexpected expenses, contact your loan servicer(s) right away.

-If you miss 11 months of payments (and you haven’t deferred or worked something out with your servicer), your loan will go into default, which could mean:
+If you miss 11 consecutive months of payments – and you have not deferred or worked something out with your servicer – your loan will go into default, which could mean:

 An additional collection fee of up to 18.5% of your defaulted balance

-If you think you’re in danger of defaulting (or have already defaulted), contact your servicer immediately.
-The quicker you contact them, the quicker you can resolve the default and the fewer consequences you’ll face.
+If you think you are in danger of defaulting, or have already defaulted, contact your loan servicer immediately.
+The earlier you make contact, the quicker you can work to resolve the default and face fewer long-term consequences.

-Private loans, granted to you by private banks or other lending institutions, have varying payment schedules, interest payments, and deferral options.
-For detailed information on paying back your private loan, please contact the lending institution.
+Private loans are granted by private banks or lending institutions.
+They have varying repayment schedules, interest rates and deferral options.